KindlyWizard/Yggdrasil/README.md

 4) As a demonstration for employers
 5) Potentially monetize it eventually (if this ever comes to pass, it's got to be in a friendly, scalable fashion)

 PROJECT TO-DOs: See if I can find a Product Owner for backlog clarification/prioritization.
-Talk to Andy and Matt if possible.
+Gather advice about everything.
 Replace copyrighted material: Name lists, etc. Investigate license risks from SRD.
 Decide on a license (with legal help!) if business model(s) turn out to be potentially viable.
 Web output.
 Investigate cloud hosting (Azure/AWS?).

 Kanban-style project board: https://trello.com/b/wlsVY7HE/chargen